nadira30/kelp_segmentation/README.md

 - Blue (B): Blue light penetrates deeper into the water than other visible wavelengths, which can help in identifying deeper kelp forests.
 - Cloud Mask: The cloud mask is useful for preprocessing to eliminate areas obscured by clouds from your analysis, ensuring that only clear observations of the water and kelp are considered.
 - Elevation: An elevation map (ground mask) serves as a ground mask by identifying land areas.
 We can utilize this map to exclude these land areas from the regions considered for kelp presence, ensuring more accurate prediction results.
+- NDVI (Normalized Difference Vegetation Index): NDVI is calculated using the formula: NDVI = (NIR−Red)/(NIR+Red) where NIR is the near-infrared light reflected by vegetation, and Red is the visible red light reflected by the vegetation.
+NDVI values range from -1 to +1, where higher values indicate greater levels of live green vegetation, making it essential for assessing plant health and biomass.
+- NDWI (Normalized Difference Water Index): NDWI is often calculated using one of two formulas depending on the specific application.
+NDWI = (Green−NIR)/(Green+NIR) where Green represents green light reflectance.
+This index helps differentiate water from terrestrial vegetation and is crucial for studies related to surface water mapping.

 Due to the unavailability of the ground truth labels for the test set, we split the training set by a ratio of 70-15-15 for training, validating, and testing our model.
 Sample images of the RGB channels, NIR, SWIR, Cloud Mask, Elevation map, and label are shown below:

 <figure align="center">
   <img src="https://github.com/nadira30/kelp_segmentation/assets/35805326/06ec8f64-cd38-4568-83ef-b3c24c4f0d2c"/>